 Туре Element Why We Use It Compensation Highlights Fixed Base Salary Necessary to attract and retain our NEOs.
 Serves as a baseline measure of an NEO's value.
 Guaranteed compensation in exchange for investing in a career with us.
 Salary level is based on individual performance, position within the organization and any increase in duties and responsibilities.
 Deferred Compensation Plans One of our primary tools to attract and retain NEOs.
 Retention incentive gets stronger as the account balance grows; the crediting rate is meaningfully reduced following termination of employment.
 We do not offer any pension or other defined benefit-type plan.
 Provides a simple, transparent, tax-efficient vehicle for long-term value accumulation.
 Amount of company contributions is determined as part of an overall evaluation of individual performance, any increase in duties and responsibilities and retention.
 Receipt of PSUs may be voluntarily deferred; the value of PSUs ultimately received is based on stock price when deferral lapses or upon diversification into cash deferred compensation.
 Variable, Short- Term, Performance Based Annual Cash Bonus Provides a competitive annual cash bonus opportunity and completes our competitive total annual cash compensation package.
 Target bonus is based on the Compensation Committee's assessment of the optimal mix of base salary and annual cash bonus compensation.
 Supports our objective that NEOs must balance achieving satisfactory or better current year (short-term) results with long-term value creation.
 Bonus is at risk for performance - 100% of the target bonus is not paid unless 100% of the goals are met; no bonus is paid unless the minimum performance goal is achieved.
 Based on objective performance metrics, but also includes a small qualitative portion based on achievement of key initiatives, such as diversity.
 Additional Performance- Related Awards Rewards an NEO for extraordinary performance, attainment of strategic milestones or unanticipated additional responsibilities.
 May also be used in connection with an employment agreement renewal or extension, which provides a strong retention tool.
 Form of bonus can vary, depending on primary goals/purposes for the grant.
 Amount and form of awards are based on individual performance and any increase in duties and responsibilities.
-Variable, Long- Term, Performance Based Annual Stock Option Grants Fosters a long-term commitment, motivates executives to improve the long-term market performance of our stock and focuses them on the long-term creation of shareholde value.
+Variable, Long- Term, Performance Based Annual Stock Option Grants Fosters a long-term commitment, motivates executives to improve the long-term market performance of our stock and focuses them on the long-term creation of shareholder value.
 Links the NEOs' decision making with the long-term outcomes of those decisions.
 Use one of the longest vesting periods among our peers (9.5 years) to create a significant retention tool and tie value ultimately realized to our long-term performance.
-Generally vest over a 9.5 year period: 30% on the 2nd anniversary of the date of grant, 15% on each of the 3rd through 5th anniversaries, 5% on each of the 6th through 9th anniversaries and 5% on the 9.5 year anniversary.
-Stock price must appreciate for stock options to deliver value.
-Annual PSU Grants Fosters a long-term commitment, motivates executives to improve the long-term market performance of our stock and focuses them on the long-term creation of shareholde value.
+9 th anniversaries and 5% on the 9.5 year anniversary. • Stock price must appreciate for stock options to deliver Annual PSU Grants Fosters a long-term commitment, motivates executives to improve the long-term market performance of our stock and focuses them on the long-term creation of shareholder value.
 Links the NEOs' decision making with the long-term outcomes of those decisions.
 Back-end weighted vesting term used for most PSU grants creates a meaningful retention tool.
 Use one of the longest vesting periods among our peers for most grants to create a significant retention tool and tie value ultimately realized to our long-term performance.
 Vesting is dependent upon achievement of one or more performance goals.
 Ultimate value of shares acquired upon vesting depends on stock price.